hubertkiedrowski/projekt-b/readme.md

 # Webapp Performancetest Plotter

-The Programm Plots the .json created by the web-app-performancetester.
+The Programm Plots the .json created by the web-app-performancetester and creates a highlighted table to compare values.

 It creates 2 .png files:

 - sequential line plot
 - boxplot
+- Comparison Table

 it also opens a interactive boxplot in the browser where you can see The exact Max/Min/Median